[This is just one of many articles in the author’s Astronomy Digest.]

 The 10 inch models can be obtained with either a solid steel or open truss tube construction at around £2,500 or £2,800 respectively.
 A 12 inch steel tube model is available for around £3,000 with an open truss model for £3,800.
 A colleague has the Stellar Lyra 10 inch truss tube RC which looks very professional.
 It gave superb views of the heart of the Orion Nebula at a star party in April 2022.

 In September 2021 I was able to acquire a Stellar Lyra 8 inch RC (sold by First Light Optics) having a steel tube and 96% reflectivity mirrors.
 Pleasingly, it came with both an Astro Essentials x0.75 focal reducer and also a tilt adjuster to ensure that the camera sensor can be accurately aligned on the image plane.
-The focal plane is well away (around 10 inches) from the rear of the telescope tube and so a set of three extenders are supplied to be placed in front of the focuser and so enable it to be mounted as far to the rear as possible to help reduce any droop if extenders need to be placed beyond the focuser.
-(These were not needed.)
-This will also allow the use of filter wheels if a monochrome camera was used.
+The focal plane is well away (around 25 cm) from the rear of the telescope tube and so a set of three extenders are supplied to be placed in front of the focuser and so enable it to be mounted as far to the rear as possible to help reduce any droop and minimise the use of any further extenders beyond the focuser.
+This large back focus gives plenty of room for a filter wheel if a monochrome camera were to be used along with off axis guiders etc., but it does produce a real problem.
+It is virtually impossible to balance the scope if an astro camera is to be used without a star diagonal (as it should be).
+I have had to place a 1kg weight at the front of the optical tube to enable the telescope to be balanced.
+First Light Optics sell a Baader ‘Dovetail Bar Levelling Counterweight’ with two types to fit on either a Vixen or Losmandy rail.
+A single 1 kg weight included and a further weight can be purchased if required.

 The focuser is a “Steel Track” design which can support a greater camera load than a conventional Crayford focuser.
 The focal length of the telescope is 1,600 mm at f/8 and when using the x0.75 focal reducer this reduces to 1,137 mm at f/5.6 – quite useful for imaging.
 The interior is painted a matt black and is well baffled to maximise the “overall contrast” of the telescope.
 Two full-length dovetail plates are mounted on opposite sides of the telescope tube; one Vixen style and the other Losmandy style – a nice feature.